 In short, a healthy amount of skepticism can keep you safe whenever you start seeing—or chatting with—a new love interest.

-Anyone travelling should be aware of this one!
+Anyone traveling should be aware of this one!

 You arrive at your hotel and check in at the front desk.
 Typically when checking in, you give the front desk your credit card (for any charges to your room).

 You go to your room and settle in.
 All is good.